allanchua101/sana/doc-website/full-service-analysis.md

 ## DynamoDB Tables

-`sana ddb` is used to run all analysis supported by sana.
+`sana ddb` is used to run all DynamoDB-specific analysis supported by sana.

 ```sh
 $ sana ddb